 Sex and gender exist on spectrums.
 This article will use the terms “male,” “female,” or both to refer to sex assigned at birth.
 Click here to learn more.

-For a diagnosis of bipolar disorder, a person needs to experience at least one episode of mania or hypomania, which is a “high” mood.
-This is according to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association.
+According to the DSM-5-TR, for a diagnosis of bipolar disorder, a person needs to experience at least one episode of mania or hypomania, which is a “high” mood.
+Hypomania is not as intense as mania.

 Symptoms of mania or hypomania in males and females